jamsocket/y-sweet-supabase-demo/README.md

    Both `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` can be found in [your Supabase project's API settings](https://app.supabase.com/project/_/settings/api)

-   You can create a connection string in [your Y-Sweet service page](https://app.jamsocket.com) and supply the value to `Y_SWEET_CONNECTION_STRING`
+   Create a connection string in [your Y-Sweet service page](https://app.jamsocket.com) and supply the value to `Y_SWEET_CONNECTION_STRING`

-1. Configure your Supabase Database using the SQL editor in the Supabase Dashboard to store and retrieve document metadata for your app.
+5. Configure your Supabase Database using the SQL editor in the Supabase Dashboard to store and retrieve document metadata for your app.

    ```sql
    CREATE TABLE public.docs (